-- Parenting classes are included for students enrolled in the Student-Parent Program - Increase the independence and self-sufficiency of student-parents
+- Full-day childcare programs for children of student-parents are located at Bryan Community, Lincoln High, and Northeast high schools. - Provide high quality childcare for children birth to three. - Parenting classes are included for students enrolled in the Student-Parent Program - Increase the independence and self-sufficiency of student-parents